WayneMusungu/Quote-app/README.md

 #### By **Wayne Musungu**

 ## Description
-- This an  application that enables users to add quotes, delete quotes, upvote quote and downvote quote.
+- This is an  application that enables users to add quotes, delete quotes, upvote quote and downvote quote.
 This application contains a form component that has input sections for the quote, the author, and the person who submitted the quote.

 ![LANDING PAGE](ld.png)